-To some, corporate culture conjures up already-cliched images of companies bringing the fun in with games areas, slides and hammocks.
-And, in fairness, that’s a legitimate part of company culture.
+To some, corporate culture examples include already-cliched images of companies bringing the fun in with game areas, slides and hammocks.
+And, in fairness, that’s a legitimate company culture for some organisations.
 But so is a locked-down, highly-regimented workplace.

 There’s no right or wrong.
 Providing you make your culture clear to every stakeholder – employees, investors, prospective candidates and clients – so everyone knows where they stand, it’s your choice.

 In short, a clear corporate culture definition supports business success.

 It’s the spine of the organisation that sets out the accepted working practices and procedures from the top down so everyone understands what’s expected of them and where the boundaries are.

 Corporate culture also provides a sense of identity, attracting like-minded people who want to work for you.
 Happy, committed people are also more productive, driving business growth.

 A 2020 US survey by the Society for Human Resource Management (SHRM) found one in five employees had left a company because of bad company culture in the previous five years – turnover that cost US employers an estimated $223bn.

 Unsurprisingly, PwC’s 2021 global culture survey revealed culture is gaining ever more traction, with 67% of senior leaders saying it’s an important topic compared to 53% a decade ago.

 Corporate culture is also a key weapon in a business’ armoury – 88% of PwC respondents said it enables internal change initiatives, while 81% said it was a source of competitive advantage.

 A distinctive culture also produced better business outcomes – 48% of respondents said it led to increased revenue, and 80% said it increased employee satisfaction.